su8code/ethioclicks-javaapp/README.md

 To give you an idea of how this all works, start the Setup Compiler, click File | Open, and select one of the script files in the Examples subdirectory located under the Inno Setup directory.
 (It may be helpful to use the sample scripts as a template for your own scripts.)

-## Script Format Overview
-Inno Setup Scripts are arranged into sections.
-Each section controls a different aspect of the installation.
-A section is started by specifying the name of the section enclosed in square brackets [].
-Inside each section is any number of entries.

-There are two different main types of sections: those such as [Setup] whose entries contain directive names and values (in the form Directive=Value), and those such as [Files] whose entries are divided into parameters.

-Here is an example:
-`
-[Setup]
-AppName=My Program

-[Files]
-Source: "MYPROG.EXE"; DestDir: "{app}"
-`

 ## Creating Our Setup